Gate-Tunable Superconducting Spin Valve in a van der Waals Ferromagnet/Superconductor/Ferromagnet Trilayer: Temperature dependence of the superconducting order parameter

 \section{Temperature dependence of the superconducting order parameter}

+As discussed in the previous section, approaching the regime of strong superconductivity suppression means that the S layer can no longer be described as a superconductor in an effective field.
+In this regime, not only does the triplet SVE emerge, but a variety of exotic superconducting states also appear.
+Since this regime can be accessed via electrical control, the temperature dependence of the order parameter becomes highly tunable by gating, even for the parallel magnetization configuration ($\theta=0$).

-As noted in the introduction, the temperature dependence of the order parameter is highly tunable by gating, even for the parallel magnetization configuration ($\theta=0$).
-Fig.~\ref{fig:Delta_T}(a) presents the complete phase diagram in the $(\mu_{F1}, \mu_{F2})$-plane, identifying regions where different types of temperature-dependent OP behavior emerge within our model.
-Depending on the values of $(\mu_{F1}, \mu_{F2})$, we distinguish: conventional BCS-like suppression (BCS); bistable states with two stable superconducting solutions (BiSS) or coexisting superconducting and normal states (BiSN); first-order transitions between superconducting and normal states (1st); reentrant superconductivity (R); and the emergence of superconductivity at finite temperature (FTS).
+Fig.~\ref{fig:Delta_T}(a) presents the complete phase diagram in the $(\mu_{F_1}, \mu_{F_2})$ plane, identifying regions where different types of temperature-dependent OP behavior emerge within our model.
+Depending on the values of $(\mu_{F_1}, \mu_{F_2})$, we distinguish: conventional BCS-like suppression (BCS); bistable states with two stable superconducting solutions (BiSS) or coexisting superconducting and normal states (BiSN); first-order transitions between superconducting and normal states (1st); reentrant superconductivity (R); and the emergence of superconductivity at finite temperature (FTS).

 Figure~\ref{fig:Delta_T}(b) illustrates all possible types of $\Delta(T)$ evolution accessible by varying the ferromagnetic on-site energies.
-Beginning from the conventional BCS regime and adjusting $(\mu_{F1}, \mu_{F2})$ via gating, superconductivity can be fully suppressed through various intermediate non-BCS states, as listed above.
-Schematic curves depict characteristic $\Delta(T)$ behaviors in each region; numerically calculated examples at specific $(\mu_{F1}, \mu_{F2})$ points are provided in Appendix~\ref{app:Delta_T}.
+Beginning from the conventional BCS regime and adjusting $(\mu_{F_1}, \mu_{F_2})$ via gating, superconductivity can be fully suppressed through various intermediate non-BCS states, as listed above.
+Schematic curves depict characteristic $\Delta(T)$ behaviors in each region; numerically calculated examples at specific $(\mu_{F_1}, \mu_{F_2})$ points are provided in Appendix~\ref{app:Delta_T}.

+This entire variety of non-BCS states occurs in the vicinity of points where $\xi_{F_1}^\pm (\zeta_0) = \xi_{F_2}^\pm (\zeta_0) = 0$, corresponding to maximum spectral hybridization with both ferromagnets.
+In contrast, along lines where maximum hybridization occurs with only one ferromagnet [$\xi_{F_1}^\pm (\zeta_0) = 0$, $\xi_{F_2}^\pm (\zeta_0) \neq 0$], the BiSN phase predominantly appears, as expected for a superconductor in a Zeeman field \cite{Sarma1963}.